 In 2008 the St John’s Community established a vertical House System which operates from Year 7 to Year 12.
 This system is designed to develop and encourage connectedness and loyalty in students to their House and the College.

-Each House consists of seven Homeroom Groups, with each Homeroom containing approximately 4 students from years 7 to 12.
+Each House consists of seven Homeroom Groups, with each Homeroom containing approximately four students from years 7 to 12.